Frequently Asked Questions

 6. What are the costs for the services?

-We offer monthly membership to our patients.
+We offer monthly membership to our patients, and pricing can be found here.
 Many patients find incredible value by participating in a monthly membership plan.
 We also can provide a fee for service option on a limited basis.
 Please email or call for specific details.

 7. What forms of payment do you accept?